 As part of this program, you’ll spend approximately 50-60% of your time performing direct patient care.
-The remaining time will be spent in athletic training rooms, surgical observation, clinical instruction, sporting event coverage, mentored instruction and research, movement lab experience, and community education.
+The remaining time will be spent in athletic training rooms, surgical observation, clinical instruction, sporting event coverage, mentored instruction and research, and community education.

 Although you'll be scheduled for 40 hours per week, there will be events on both weeknights and weekends that require additional hours without additional compensation.
 You may be allowed to work for other organizations, if your resident obligations are met first.

 St. Luke's Sports Residency collaborates with other high profile residencies and fellowships in the Sports Inter-Residency Case Conference Series, which allows our current resident an opportunity to present nationally to an audience, including Duke, Ohio State, West Point, Cleveland Clinic, the Hospital for Special Surgery, and more.

 Applicants must be licensed in the state of Idaho prior to the date of admission into the program.
 No applicant shall be under any state licensure board disciplinary process or have had their license revoked from any state.
 Residents must possess one of the following prior to performing on field event coverage, which will begin the first week of the program:

 All applicants to the residency program must apply through the RF PTCAS which can be found on the ABPTRFE website.
 Completed applications must be submitted by the date indicated in order to be considered for admission to the program in August.
 Incomplete or late applications will not be accepted.

 We will contact qualified applicants to make arrangements for an onsite interview date.
 Applicants will be given at least 6 weeks notice to make travel and hotel accommodations if selected for an interview.
 Although an onsite interview is encouraged, we may consider accommodating a telecommunication interview or alternate interview day/location.
 This will be considered on a case by case basis.